Toby16/system_engineering-devops/SETTING_UP_YOUR_LOCAL_ENVIRONMENT/1_Hello_ubuntu.md

 * Move into that directory.
 Run `cd cd 0x00-vagrant` command.
 * Create a README.md file.
 Add a sample text to it. for example,
 <br />Run `echo "# 0x00-vagrant" >> README.md` command.
-<br />Run `This project is about learning to use Vagrant and Ubuntu on a virtual machine.` command.
+<br />Run `echo "This project is about learning to use Vagrant and Ubuntu on a virtual machine." >> README.md` command.
 * Run `uname` command in your terminal.
 Examples of outputs include: Linux, FreeBSD, SunOS, etc.
 * While still inside your 0x00-vagrant directory (on your local machine):
 <br />Run `echo "Linux" > 0-hello_ubuntu` command.